-The synthetic mesh hammocks are supposed to fix prolapse and incontinence.
-Instead, they often damage internal organs.
-Scores of women now are turning to surgeons — specifically urogynecologists — to remove the faulty mesh and may face more problems than before.
+Doctors use transvaginal mesh implants to fix prolapse and incontinence.
+But, they may damage internal organs and cause a number of complications.
+Women injured by mesh are turning to surgeons — specifically urogynecologists — to remove the faulty mesh and may face more problems than before.
 Removal of the mesh is not always possible, even after several surgeries.

 The type and severity of the complication determine the type of revision surgery.

 |Complications arising from the first surgery that could necessitate another procedure include:|

 |Injuries to blood vessels (with massive hemorrhage)|

 From 2008 to 2010, the U.S. Food and Administration (FDA) received nearly 3,000 reports of adverse events related to the mesh.
 While all of them did not require revision surgery, also called excision, some women underwent three or more surgeries.

 Some women turn to physical therapy for relief, says Amy Robinson of Clear Passage Physical Therapy.

 “When a patient comes to physical therapy they’ve often been to multiple physicians because they are having issues, and often times it seems such as back pain and pelvic pain, inability to sustain intercourse either because there is too much pain or they just cannot even attempt full penetration,” she told Drugwatch Radio.
 “You’re looking at pain as a whole with these women.
 A lot of them complain that they cannot sit and that they have horrendous abdominal pain.
 There’s a whole realm of issues that go together when women have complications with mesh.
 It’s not, a lot of times, just in the pelvic region itself.”

 Revision Surgery on the Rise